November 13th, 2019

 What Happens When Things Are Not Maintained?

-Maintenance is essential to any business that operates in an environment that owns assets that are susceptible to wear and tear.
-Assets can include equipment, tools, real estate, structures, inventory, biological agents, databases and more.
+Indeed, maintenance is essential to any business, and especially businesses that depend on assets that are susceptible to wear and tear.
 Almost every business relies on some type of procedure that involves regular maintenance.
 Without the dedicated and hard-working people who work on maintenance crews, paint will peel, mold will grow, grass will die, and hinges will squeak.

-Maintenance costs are always a concern, and many variables can affect the ability of an establishment to perform proper maintenance.
-Recessions, cost of living, and energy costs can effect the ability of a business owner to properly maintain their equipment, property and staff.
-Resulting in cutbacks in their maintenance budget.
-Unforeseen events are also a concern, as weather events, wars and health issues can blindside companies and their efforts to conduct regular activities in their maintenance schedule.
+Maintenance costs are always a concern, as many variables can negatively affect the ability of an establishment to perform proper maintenance on their equipment, property and staff.
+Recessions, rising cost of living, increasing energy costs, and changing consumer habits can put a strain on the revenue of a business, resulting in cutbacks in their maintenance budget.
+Unforeseen events are also a concern, as weather events and health issues can blindside companies and their efforts to conduct regular activities in their maintenance schedule.

 In today's world, more business owners, as well as private home owners, are turning to smarter solutions in an attempt to conserve time, energy and resources.
-For example, heat waves and water shortages have affected U.S. cities in past years, resulting in property owners replacing real grass with fake grass.
-This results in conserving or most precious resource - water.
+For example, heat waves and water shortages have affected U.S. cities in past years, resulting in more property owners favoring fake grass over real grass.

-Obviously, maintenance cutbacks are better than no maintenance at all.
-Ultimately, it really depends on the industry.
-The airline industry can't afford to cutback on their vitally important procedures that keep their planes flying safely through the air.
+Weather or not to implement maintenance cutbacks depends on the industry.
+The airline industry can't afford to cutback on their routine procedures that keep their planes flying safely through the air.
 Consequently, the event of budget cutbacks for maintenance staff would directly result in either cutbacks in the number of scheduled flights or risk safety to passengers.

 Managing shutdowns is the key to preventing cutbacks.
 Effective shutdowns will not consume the savings it is capable of generating, allowing a manufacturing plant to operate normally under it's historic conditions.
 Because of recent economic and health issues, effective shutdown management has become critical to the operation of most businesses, whether in manufacturing, milling or large workshops.
 Maintenance shutdowns are usually implemented to reduce costs, and an effective shutdown can reduce costs by 30-50 percent.
 By Using shutdown management techniques, savings and improvements can be made without sacrificing employee work and production.